Watch Road to the Olympic Games: World Cup women's alpine skiing | CBC Sports

 Watch Road to the Olympic Games: World Cup women's alpine skiing

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch World Cup women's alpine action from Courchevel, France.
+On this week's edition of the program, watch World Cup women's alpine action from Val d'Isere, France.

-Click on the video player above on Satutrday at 3 p.m.
+Click on the video player above on Saturday at 2 p.m.
 ET to watch Road to the Olympic Games, our weekly show spotlighting the best high-performance athletes from Canada and around the world.